Return on Investment: EURO VS LEARNING

 Finding and scaling new business models and revenue streams is not easy.
 The game of corporate innovation has many challenges.
 Which strategy to implement?
 What is the definition of success?

 It starts with having a clear understanding and definition of what innovation means to you and your organization.
 What are the related objectives?
 What do you intend to accomplish?
 When will you be successful?
-If you are not able to provide clear answers on these questions, you might end up with some expensive lessons learnt.
+If you are not able to provide clear answers to these questions, you might end up with some expensive lessons learned.

 - Defining and managing the innovation objectives

 - Creating internal alignment on the related objectives